Family Reveals Discovery Bay Murder Victim Had Taken In Woman, Child Who Are Now Missing

 The family says they weren’t aware he was letting 31-year-old Kimberly Meeks and her four-year-old son live in his home but that also didn’t surprise them.

-The suspect police say killed Illif is 26-year-old Darryon Williams, the father of the missing boy.
-Williams is now custody but not before he allegedly set out on a cross-county crime spree, shooting a man near Panda Express in Antioch and opening fire and Injuring a paramedic and firefighter who responded to the incident.
+The suspect police say killed Iliff is 26-year-old Darryon Williams, the father of the missing boy.
+Williams is now custody but not before he allegedly set out on a cross-county crime spree, including opening fire and injuring a paramedic and firefighter tending to an injured man at a Panda Express in Antioch, and an armed robbery at a Brentwood convenience store.

-Today detectives were at Illif’s home searching for evidence.
+Today detectives were at Iliff’s home searching for evidence.
 They also towed a car.
 The mother and boy who he took in are still nowhere to be found.

-“Can you imagine having a baby and being so joyful and then getting a call an hour later your father has been murdered “
+“Can you imagine having a baby and being so joyful and then getting a call an hour later your father has been murdered?“ said Joan Iliff.